 How to Find Free Drug Addiction Treatment

-Free drug addiction treatment isn’t easy to come by, but with a little bit of planning and research you may be able to get the help you need at no cost.
-However, don’t let the word “free” fool you – in most cases free substance abuse treatment is as good as or even better than treatment at expensive “high end” rehab centers.
+Free drug addiction treatment isn’t easy to come by, but with a little bit of planning and research, you may be able to get the help you need at no cost.
+However, don’t let the word “free” fool you – in most cases, free substance abuse treatment is as good as or even better than treatment at expensive “high end” rehab centers.

-1. Public Assistance Programs & Medicaid
+Public Assistance Programs & Medicaid

 There are likely more than 1,000 free addiction treatment services available in the United States, and many of these are publicly funded.
-This includes tax-supported programs at the city, county, state and federal level.
+This includes tax-supported programs at the city, county, state and federal levels.
 Many free or low-cost rehabs can be found by using the treatment facility locator provided by the Substance Abuse and Mental Health Services

 Using the facility locator requires some patience and tenacity and may involve further legwork, including contacting potential treatment providers to clarify programs and requirements.

 Searching for publicly funded drug addiction treatment at the local level can be a little more complicated.
 However, a good place to start is at the town or city offices of the location where you’d ideally like to get treatment.
-Public welfare programs like those offered by state Department of Health and Human Services are often excellent referral sources for free drug treatment.
+Public welfare programs like those offered by the state Department of Health and Human Services are often excellent referral sources for free drug treatment.

 ***An important note about Medicaid: If you have no insurance and no income, you may qualify for Medicaid – especially if you receive any other type of public assistance.
 To check eligibility and to learn more about the benefits of this public insurance program.

 If you are disabled or feel that you have mental, emotional or physical limitations that will permanently keep you from being able to obtain and maintain gainful employment, you may qualify for disability benefits under the Social Security program, which could entitle you to receive alcohol or drug treatment at no cost to you.